ehedbor/classictalents/README.md

 # WoW Classic Talent Calculator
 A small hobby project built with Kotlin and TornadoFX to practice application development in a practical context.
 This program is a talent calculator for the original version of World of Warcraft that was re-released with WoW: Classic.
-Currently, only a few of the classes are supported.
-In the future, I plan to support all classes across three expansions (Vanilla, TBC, WotLK).
+Currently, all Vanilla classes are supported.
+In the future, I plan to support all classes across three expansions (TBC, WotLK).

 ## Installation
 First, make sure to install Java 1.8.